 Waterfront Communities in Virginia Beach

 Virginia Beach is where the Chesapeake Bay meets the Atlantic Ocean.
 Thirty-five miles of coastline make it one of the longest beaches on the east coast.
 A three-mile long concrete boardwalk lets you walk, skate, or bike along the beach front and enjoy the attractions along the way.
 At the quiet area of Sandbridge Beach, you will have 5 miles of beach on the Atlantic Ocean.
 On the other side are the waters of the serene Back Bay.

 Virginia Beach homes with water views include beachfront or waterfront homes with private docking facilities for quick ocean access.
 Condos are available in planned communities such as Ocean Lakes, and those communities offer amenities such as clubhouses, exercise rooms and pools.

-When you are ready to find your dream waterfront home in Virginia Beach, be sure to talk to the realtors at Katie Zarpas Group.
+When you are ready to find your dream waterfront home in Virginia Beach, be sure to talk to the team at The Katie Zarpas Group.
 They can help you find the top waterfront properties in Virginia that fit your needs.
 They can also assist you with all the steps to buying a house in Virginia.
 Contact The Katie Zarpas Group today at 757-685-4400, or by scheduling an appointment online